-ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
+ON THIS PAGE: You will find some basic information about mesothelioma and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Mesothelioma.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Mesothelioma is a rare cancer that begins in the lining of different internal organs of the body.

 Approximately 75% to 80% of mesotheliomas begin in the lining surrounding the lungs, called pleural mesothelioma.
 Pleural mesothelioma begins in the chest cavity, but it does not start in the lungs.
-As such, it is often incorrectly grouped with lung cancer.
+As such, it is often incorrectly called a lung cancer.

 Peritoneal mesothelioma begins in the tissue surrounding the abdominal area, called the peritoneum.
 About 8% of mesotheliomas are peritoneal mesothelioma.